researchtech-inc/markdown-edit-llm-benchmark/fixtures/complex/collateral_hedging.final.md

 LSTs provide stable baseline of 3-4% APY.
 On-chain Reserve Fund at $68 million as of 2025-11-01.
 Composition: approximately $45.2 million in USDtb.
-$22.8 million in Curve USDtb-USDC liquidity pool split evenly between USDC and USDtb.
+$22.8 million in Curve USDtb-USDC liquidity pool split between $11.4 million USDC and $11.4 million USDtb.
 This is the most recent granular data available from the research.

-**Diversification Strategy**: The protocol has increased diversification across multiple asset classes.
-New collateral types under evaluation include tokenized government bonds.
-This would further reduce exposure to crypto-specific volatility.
-Risk committee reviews asset allocation monthly to optimize risk-adjusted returns.
+A more current breakdown is an information gap.

 **Concentration Risk Analysis**: Assessment of concentration risk within reserves.
 Notes significant exposure to concentrated set of centralized crypto exchanges.
 Binance 45-55%, Bybit 20-30%, OKX 15-20% for executing perpetual futures hedging.
-This is as of late 2025 data.
+This is as of late 2025 data reflecting recent diversification efforts.
 Primary reliance on USDT for margin collateral in USD-margined linear contracts.
 This introduces unhedged directional risk during stablecoin de-pegging events.
 USDT exposure at approximately 3.5% of backing as of 2025-11-15.